 “Only Rexroth service engineers are allowed to replace the control section.”

 Allowed?
 Your Rexroth electric motion control components belong to you.
 Why would you not be allowed to repair them?

 Bypassing the correct procedures is dangerous — not just for your machine, though it is, but for you and your coworkers as well.

 Electrocution, explosions, and other not-fun stuff are real possibilities if you try to fix something that you shouldn’t.
 We often get relaxed about our machinery.
-This can be particularly true of the Rexroth Indramat components that can be in place for decades without any problems.
+This can be particularly true of the Rexroth Indramat components, since they can be in place for decades without any problems.
 They’ve never exploded before, right?

 Rexroth motion control components are not designed to be repaired on the machine.
 They’re designed to be pulled off the machine and quickly replaced.
 This reduces downtime.

 The faulty component can go in for factory repair and reman.
+Rexroth repairs are designed to be repaired at the factory.
 It will return to you as good as new, with a new warranty.
 Or, if you prefer, you can choose to replace it with a reman component and get on with your work.